Iraqi involvement in the Syrian civil war

-The Iraqi intervention in the Syrian civil war comprises Iraqi state action—most notably limited Iraqi Air Force cross-border airstrikes against ISIL in 2018—and the deployment of Iraqi-origin militias aligned with the Popular Mobilization Forces (PMF) and Iran to Syrian fronts from 2013 onward in defense of the Assad regime.
-Iraqi activities in and around Syria were intertwined with the regional war against ISIL, Baghdad’s border security imperatives, and the formation of a four-way intelligence cell with Russia, Iran and Syria in 2015.
+Iraq has been involved in the Syrian civil war by launching airstrikes against the Islamic State in coordination with the Ba'athist Syrian government.
+Although the actions of the Iraqi Armed Forces were limited to anti-ISIS activities, pro-Iranian Iraqi Shi'ite militias have notably fought on the side of the Syrian government more openly, launching attacks against Syrian opposition militias and American forces under Iranian allegiance.
+Iraqi activities in and around Syria were widely intertwined with both the war in Iraq and the wider war against the Islamic State, as well as with border security apparatus and the formation of the Russia–Syria–Iran–Iraq coalition in 2015.

 Background

-The rise of ISIL across the Iraq–Syria theater in 2013–2014 created a contiguous insurgent enclave that threatened both states.
+The rise of the Islamic State across the Iraq–Syria theater in 2013–2014 created a contiguous insurgent enclave that threatened both states.
 Baghdad’s primary objective remained defeating ISIL inside Iraq, but as ISIL safe havens persisted along the border and across the Euphrates River Valley, Iraqi authorities increasingly coordinated with Damascus and its backers to constrain cross-border movement and share targeting information.
-In September 2015, Iraq announced the Baghdad Information Center with Russia, Iran, and Ba'athist Syria to coordinate intelligence against ISIL, particularly around the al-Qaim–Abu Kamal corridor.
+In September 2015, Iraq announced the Baghdad Information Center with Russia, Iran, and Syria to coordinate intelligence against ISIL, particularly around the al-Qaim–Abu Kamal corridor.

 Iraqi-origin militias in Syria (2013–2024)

-From 2013, Iraqi Shi'a militias—some later formalized into the PMF—deployed contingents to Syria under various banners (including Harakat Hezbollah al-Nujaba (HHN), Asa'ib Ahl al-Haq (AAH), Kata'ib Hezbollah (KH), and elements of the Badr Organization).
+From 2013, Iraqi Shi'a militias (some later formalized into the PMF) deployed contingents to Syria under various banners (including Harakat Hezbollah al-Nujaba (HHN), Asa'ib Ahl al-Haq (AAH), Kata'ib Hezbollah (KH), and elements of the Badr Organization).
 Early deployments focused on Damascus’s Sayyidah Zaynab area and later fronts in Aleppo and the Hama–Latakia axis, fighting both ISIL and anti-government rebel factions.
-Iraqi militia participation was visible in the 2016 Battle of Aleppo alongside Syrian government forces and Hezbollah.
+Iraqi militia participation was visible in the 2012-2016 Battle of Aleppo alongside Syrian government forces and Hezbollah.
 Open-source military studies and field reporting also place Iraqi PMF brigades along the al-Qaim–Abu Kamal border complex, supporting operations to seal the corridor against ISIL.

 “Iraqi Special Groups such as Kata'ib Hezbollah, Kata'ib al-Imam Ali and others maintained combat forces in Albu Kamal [Abu Kamal] and garrisoned the Euphrates River Valley border belt.”